 Non-Belongers who purchase property in Anguilla will be granted an eleven-month visitor’s stamp at the time of payment of the ALHL (Alien Land Holding License) fees.
 The visitor’s stamp can be renewed for the same term on an annual basis.

 How do I become a resident of Anguilla?

-In June 2019 Anguilla launched a Residency by Investment Programme which allows investors making a financial contribution to the island to obtain Permanent Residence status in Anguilla via either a financial contribution to a government fund or an investment in real estate.
+In June 2019 Anguilla launched a Residency by Investment Program which allows investors making a financial contribution to the island to obtain Permanent Residence status in Anguilla via either a financial contribution to a government fund or an investment in real estate.

-To be eligible for the Anguilla Residency by Investment Programme applicants must contribute via 1 of the following 2 optional routes:
+To be eligible for the Anguilla Residency by Investment Program applicants must contribute via 1 of the following 2 optional routes: